 Table of Contents

-- Understanding Azure VM Boot Architecture
+- Azure VM Boot Architecture

-- Prerequisites and Planning
+- Prerequisites

 - Step-by-Step Troubleshooting Guide

-- Real-World Enterprise Example
+- Real-World Case Study

 - Troubleshooting Common Issues